 ASK: Can you think of anything that does not have a beginning and an end?
-(This is a hard concept for pre-primaries.
-Give a few moments to think.
-Commend ideas.
-Maybe someone will name God.)
+(Give a few moments to think.
+Someone might name God.)

-God is the only thing and only Person in the universe that has never had a beginning and will never have an end.
-That is hard to understand.
-We call it "eternal."
+To have no beginning and no end is to be "eternal."
 God is eternal.
-Let's go to Bible time to see what God says about being eternal.
+He had no beginning, and He will never have an end.
+Let's go to Bible time and learn what God says about being eternal.